 How Dana-Farber/Boston Children's approaches osteosarcoma in children

-Dana-Farber/Boston Children's Cancer and Blood Disorders Center provides comprehensive medical and surgical care for children and adolescents with bone tumors, such as osteosarcoma.
+Dana-Farber/Boston Children's Cancer and Blood Disorders Center was one of the first centers in the United States to use adjuvant chemotherapy and perform limb salvage surgery for patients with osteosarcoma.
 Our multidisciplinary approach through our Bone and Soft Tissue Program ensures in-depth discussion of each case and personalized treatment plans for every patient.
 We integrate expertise from pediatric oncologists, oncologic orthopedists, pediatric specialists, psychologists, social workers, and oncologic surgeons.

 Treatments for osteosarcoma in children

 Treatments for osteocarcoma may involve a combination of therapies including surgery, radiation and/or chemotherapy.
 In most cases, children receive chemotherapy before surgery (neoadjuvant), a surgical procedure to remove the tumor and additional chemotherapy after surgery (adjuvant).
 Treatment options will vary greatly, depending on your child's situation.
 Your child's doctor and other members of your care team will discuss the options with you in-depth.
 Prompt medical attention and aggressive therapy are important for the best prognosis.

 Depending on the size and location of the tumor and whether the tumor has spread, your child may receive one of the surgical treatments necessary to combat it including limb salvage surgery, amputation, or a rotationplasty.
 If the osteosarcoma has spread to other parts of the body, such as the lungs, additional surgery may be required, and our oncologic surgeons will remove any metastases that may have formed.